-7. Your browser may prompt you to give permission for doxy.me, our online therapy platform, to use your camera and microphone.
+7. Your browser may prompt you to give permission for doxy.me to use your camera and microphone.
 Allow this.

 If needed, click here for more detailed instructions on this: How to Allow Your Browser to Use Your Webcam and Microphone